 - Price, because they contain more parts, they’re going to cost more.

-- See this article for more things you shouldn’t do to your keyboard.
+For more tips on keeping your keyboard in good shape, see this article for more things you shouldn’t do to your keyboard.

 Other features to look for